neurologic/Neurophysiology-Lab/modules/earthworm-giant-fiber-ap/Lab-Manual_earthworm-giant-fiber-ap.md

     :::{image} ../../images/paired-pulse-GrassSD9.png
     :width: 600
     :::

-3. Gradually decrease the delay between the two stimulus pulses, and observe the action potentials.
+3. Gradually decrease the delay between the two stimulus pulses (ISI), and observe the action potentials.
 What do you notice?
-Note the general IPI duration ranges that you notice changes in the signal.
+Note the general ISI duration ranges that you notice changes in the signal.
+    > You can use the "Detect Spikes" viewer with a "History" of 5 or so events (and duration of 500msec) to better compare AP shape across trials.

     After a bit of observation so that you know what you are looking for, return the IPI to 40msec.
 4. Run the bonsai protocol with the *write node* <font color = 'green'>enabled</font> (and the *analog input* and/or *channel select* nodes <font color = 'green'>enabled</font>).
 Change the filename as needed.
 4. Gradually decrease the delay between the two stimulus pulses.
-Get ***2 data points for each IPI***.
+Get ***2 data points for each ISI***.
-    - In the IPI range 40-20, you can step in increments of 10msec
+    - In the ISI range of 40-20 msec, you can step in increments of 10 msec.
-    - In the IPI range 20msec to the relative refractory period, you can step in increments of 2msec.
+    - In the ISI range of 20-10msec, you can step in increments of 5 msec.
-    - Throughout the IPI range in which the signal changes, step in increments of 1msec.
+    - Throughout the IPI range in which the signal changes, step in increments of 1 msec.
-    - Around the absolute refractory period, step in increments of 0.5msec
+    - Around the absolute refractory period IPI, step in increments of 0.5 msec.

-    > You do not need to write down the IPI on each trial because you will be able to recover that information *offline* from the raw data recorded in Bonsai-rx. **DO note the stimulus amplitude and duration you used** and any other information about how you triggered and the general order of IPI that you tested so that you can remember roughly how the raw data is organized later.
+    > You do not need to write down the IPI on each trial because you will be able to recover that information *offline* from the raw data recorded in Bonsai-rx.
+DO note the stimulus amplitude and duration you used and any other information about how you triggered and the general order of IPI that you tested so that you can remember roughly how the raw data is organized later.

 Measure (and record) the distance between the stimulating anode and the suction electrode (along the length of the worm's body).

 ## Housekeeping